What Is Application Lifecycle Management?

 A lot happens in the life of a product (or application or software).

 Let’s say your organization has an idea for a product.
 There are processes that the idea needs to go through before it can become a product.
-Application lifecycle management is used to manage those processes.
+ALM is used to manage those processes.

 - Outline requirements.